Table of Contents

 Refusing to have a chemical test performed

 Drivers who refuse to take the test will typically face a license suspension of up to 12 months, depending on the state.
-A person driving a car in New Mexico automatically consents to have their blood alcohol level tested in order to determine if they are driving while intoxicated, according to the state’s Implied Consent Law.
+As per aggravated DWI New Mexico, a person driving a car automatically consents to have their blood alcohol level tested in order to determine if they are driving while intoxicated, according to the state’s Implied Consent Law.
 If you refuse to take the test, you might be punished with aggravated DUI and have your driver’s license revoked for a year.

 Driving while your driver’s license has been suspended or revoked